PanthonImem/CS1951a-BlogPost/docs/README.md

 ## Blog Post 1

-Every person was born on some day.
-Famous ones have Wikipedia articles.
-Virtually always, really famous ones have Wikipedia articles that list their birthdays.
-Wikipedia bots categorize articles of people with listed birthdates into a list [like this](https://en.wikipedia.org/wiki/Category:Births_by_century).
-(For example, Harambe the Gorilla's article lists his birthdate, but was excluded from the list.)
-Scraping pages off this list gives us a huge collection of links, 1.37 million in total, to Wikipedia articles about people.
-One million is hardly a big number when it comes to data science.
-But it is a big number for the collective memory.
-Humanity doesn't remember one million people.
-Humanity only really remembers the big blots in its history like Shakespeare or Hitler or Napoleon, or the stars that just went out like Stephen Hawking and there are not a million people like those.
-To sift away the forgotten, we look at their page views by spamming a million requests like [this one](https://wikimedia.org/api/rest_v1/metrics/pageviews/per-article/en.wikipedia.org/all-access/all-agents/Fred_Rogers/monthly/20180101/20181231) we made for Mister Rogers.
-Here are the people at the top and their page views.

 | rank | name | page views |
 |---|---|---|
 |     1 |   Louis Tomlinson | 32647670 |